Introducing our Visual Effects programme lead Matthieu Schmit, visual effects artist/supervisor and professional think-outside-the-box-er.

 Do you believe in magic?
 Have you always dreamt of being a tech wizard, conjuring up impossible realities?
-Well, think of dBs Berlin as your wand and our new visual effects course as your real-life grimoire.
-Our much-anticipated Visual Effects courses kick off in September – an action-packed programme of visual trickery and moving magic spells, with juuuust a bit of work mixed in there too.
+Well, think of dBs Berlin as your wand and our visual effects course as your real-life grimoire.

-With a shiny new course comes a sparkling new dBs Berlin tutor – or, in this case, image magician.
-Introducing Matthieu Schmit, producer come visual effects artist and supervisor.
-On the opening credits of his dBs Berlin story, we caught up with the professional think-outside-the-box-er for some quick-fire questions.
+On the opening credits of his dBs Berlin story, we caught up with the digital creative for some quick-fire questions.

 “It will be intense, action-packed and full of fun.”

 Welcome!
-What are you going to be doing at dBs Berlin?
+What are you doing here at dBs Berlin?

-We are going on a visual effects and animation adventure!
-We will be launching Visual Effects in HE Certificate and Bachelor courses.
-It will be intense, action-packed and full of fun.
+We’re on a visual effects and animation adventure with our Visual Effects courses!
+They’re intense, action-packed and full of fun.